 Work was a struggle, and being continuously hospitalized caused him to lose his job.
-This resulted in the lost of his home and of his wife, also taking their two daughters along with her.
+This resulted in the lost of his home, wife, and two daughters.
 It has been over two years since he last saw his daughters.
 It has been over two years since he last had a home, yet his aurora and the light in his heart shines brighter than the stars amongst the heavens.

 Junga taught me a valuable lesson.
 Never give up, and what we go through in life is either suppose to teach us a lesson or make us stronger.
 Hopefully we get the lesson the first time, because if we don’t we’ll simply keep experiencing simular situations in life.

 “Before I was homeless I use to judge those living in the streets.
 I assumed they were bums too lazy to find a job.
 Now that I’m homeless, I understand we’re all here for a different reason.
 Life happens, I’m just blessed to still be alive” ~ Junga